MatthewFeng/longest_increasing_subsequence/README.md

 # longest_increasing_subsequence

-this code is follow the website :https://www.hiredintech.com/classrooms/algorithm-design/lesson/12/task/14/solution
+this code follows the website :https://www.hiredintech.com/classrooms/algorithm-design/lesson/12/task/14/solution

 and give a solution with O(nlogn) complexity